CalamityAdam/iot/full-stack-project/proposal/README.md

 - `frontend-routes`

-Link to a page that lists yourfrontend React Router routes.
+Link to a page that lists your frontend React Router routes.
 Discuss what components will be rendered at those routes.

 ### Backend Routes